Due to scheduled maintenance, some online forms may be unavailable on Monday, December 15. Contact 311 to access City services during this time.

 The City is currently developing a process to field speed limit change requests, but has not changed the criteria by which it will recommend for or against a speed limit change:

-- When a speed limit change on a City street has been requested or a newly constructed street requires its speed limit to be set, the Public Works Department conducts a speed study and other traffic analysis provides an evaluation and accompanying recommendation to the Standing Policy Committee on Infrastructure Renewal and Public Works.
+- When a speed limit change on a City street has been requested or a newly constructed street requires its speed limit to be set, the Public Works Department conducts a speed study and other traffic analysis provides an evaluation and accompanying recommendation to the Standing Policy Committee on Public Works.

 - Recommended speed limits are based on the measured 85th percentile speed of traffic on the street (the speed at or below which 85% of motorists operate their vehicle, provided that the collision rate is within acceptable limits).